-Potatoes: They are a good source of minerals, like potassium and vitamins like vitamin C. Potatoes 🥔 contain a lot of carbs but almost no fat.
-They give a great soft texture and a mild sweet taste to the plate.
+Potatoes: They are a good source of minerals, like potassium, and vitamins like vitamin C. Potatoes contain a lot of carbs but almost no fat.
+They give a great soft texture and a mildly sweet taste to the plate.
 You can always omit them.

-Carrots: Filled with antioxidants and beta-carotene, carrots 🥕 add a great earthy and sweet flavour to the dish.
+Carrots: Filled with antioxidants and beta-carotene, carrots add a great earthy and sweet flavor to the dish.
 They are usually added to the pea stew but you can also omit them.

-Tomatoes: Use very ripe tomatoes 🍅 to get the acidity, colour, juice and sweet taste.
+Tomatoes: Use very ripe tomatoes to get the acidity, color, juice, and sweet taste.
 Tomatoes are rich in lycopene, a nutrient with antioxidant properties.
 Use finely chopped canned tomatoes, if tomatoes are not in season.

-Dill: Dill is a herb that is a must when you cook this dish, because it gives a very distinct flavour to it.
-If you don’t like the flavour of dill you can always omit or replace it with mint, spearmint or parsley.
+Dill: Dill is a herb that is a must when you cook this dish because it gives a very distinct flavor to it.
+If you don’t like the flavor of dill you can always omit or replace it with mint, spearmint, or parsley.

-Zucchini: Not a typical addition in this dish, but I love the flavour and sweetness that zucchini gives to the dish.
+Zucchini: Not a typical addition to this dish, but I love the flavor and sweetness that zucchini gives to the dish.

-Use a good quality and amount of olive oil in the food.
-This is the main source of healthy fats, and it’s the ingredient that creates the rich sauce and lifts the whole dish flavour.
+Use good quality and amount of olive oil in the food.
+This is the main source of healthy fats, and it’s the ingredient that creates the rich sauce and lifts the whole dish's flavor.

-Don’t add a large amount of water in the pot, because that will make your dish watery and reduce the oil flavour.
+Don’t add a large amount of water to the pot, because that will make your dish watery and reduce the oil flavor.
 The amount should be just enough to cover the peas.

-Add some white wine, when sautéing the vegetables for extra flavour (optional).
+Add some white wine, when sautéing the vegetables for extra flavor (optional).

 Instead of water, add vegetable stock and if not fasting or vegan chicken stock to make the sauce more fragrant and tasty.

-For some extra kick, add some chili flakes or chili pepper in the recipe.
+For some extra kick, add some chili flakes or chili pepper to the recipe.

 Serve it as a side dish with baked chicken or beef.